Show All Answers

 The City of Anacortes Utility Discount Program helps you stay current on utility payments by offering a discount of 30% on your City of Anacortes Utility Bill (water, storm drain, sewer, refuse, recycling, organics and fiber).
 This program is available for City of Anacortes Utility residential customer accounts who meet financial eligibility requirements.

 The average time to process an application is 1 to 2 months.
 However, if your application has all the requested documents (photo ID, one month of payroll statements/stubs for all household members over 18, and rental agreement and rent receipt or mortgage statement/taxes), it will shorten the process time and will help expedite the approval process.

 When you receive your City of Anacortes utility bill, the discount will be noted on the line items of your statement, as in this example:

-The discount is 20% for qualifying City of Anacortes utility bills.
+The discount is 30% for qualifying citizens on their utility bill.
 You must re-apply for the discount each year by May 31 to continue to receive the discount.

 No. You will need to complete and submit a new application and supporting documentation each time your service address changes.